 Principles and aims of the Python Community

-- Break down silos of expertise and improve technical communication and collaboration across the NHS by involving members from AnalystX, NHSE/I, NHSX Analytics Unit, the NHS-R Community, and many other organisations
+- Break down silos of expertise and improve technical communication and collaboration across the NHS, health and social care sectors

-- Make coding accessible to all members of the healthcare community regardless of background or current level of ability
+- Champion diversity, inclusion, and representation in tech by making coding accessible to all members of the community regardless of background or current level of ability